hyling/kean.github.io/_posts/2019-08-20-let-build-regex-engine.markdown

 ### Matcher

 And finally, in [**Regex, Part 4: Matcher**]({{ site.url }}/post/regex-matcher) I will introduce two very different matcher algorithms.
-The first one uses backtracking and can be found in [.NET](https://docs.microsoft.com/en-us/dotnet/standard/base-types/backtracking-in-regular-expressions) and other platforms.
-The second one guarantees linear time complexity and is used by [RE2](https://github.com/google/re2) created by Google.
+The first one uses backtracking and is similar to the algorithm found in [.NET](https://docs.microsoft.com/en-us/dotnet/standard/base-types/backtracking-in-regular-expressions) and other platforms.
+The second one guarantees linear time complexity and is close to what is used by [RE2](https://github.com/google/re2) created by Google.

 ## What's Next